-Alcohol causes anemia, hypertension, damages brain cells, and destroys your liver.
+Alcohol causes anemia, and hypertension damages brain cells and destroys your liver.
 Your lungs are also heavily affected even if you don’t smoke since your drinking partners do.

-A regular exercise is very powerful.
-Spend at least 60 minutes in routine exercise every morning.
+Regular exercise is very powerful.
+Spend at least 60 minutes of routine exercise every morning.
 Make sure to meet the sunrise as you sweat yourself up.

 Sunshine enables your skin to produce Vitamin D which is responsible for increased absorption of calcium, iron, magnesium, phosphate, and zinc.

 Jogging is recommended.
-Sweat are fats crying- a good sign for your medical exam!
+Sweat is fat crying- a good sign for your medical exam!
 During exercise, your body releases a chemical known as endorphins.
-Endorphins are similar to morphine- it help create a natural “high”.
+Endorphins are similar to morphine- they help create a natural “high”.